Why Marketing Fails #4: Blindfold Marketing

 If you feel like you’re running around in circles with your marketing, it’s because you ARE!
 Your prospects aren’t moving…but you can’t find them because you can’t see them.
 Pin the tail on the prospect.

-And please don’t tell me that you have these plans “all in your head.”
+Please don’t tell me that you have these marketing plans “all in your head.”
 Have you ever actually seen a business plan or marketing plan?
 These are sophisticated documents that takes several hours (sometimes several days) to really think through.
 It’s not something you keep in your head.
 Write it down.

 Great advice for any business!
 A well-written marketing plan should consist of online as well as offline strategies.